mahmoudraafat1/GraduationProject/README.md

 – Support modern browser and cross-browser compatibility .
 – Dynamic CRON setting manager.
 – System Update Manager.
+- MongoDB for Log in and Sign up.
+- Social login (with google - facebook - linkedIn - MetaMask wallet).
+- ChatBot using AI to recommend property for the user based on his/her answers.
+- ML price prediction.
 <hr>

 ## Author